Windermed/STWMissionAlert-SwapTutorial/README.md

 # STWMissionAlert-SwapTutorial
-my response to those gatekeeping and acting superior just because they know how to use an http program LOL
+my response to people gatekeeping/acting superior just because they recently learned how to use an HTTP decryption program on a video game where you build forts and fight husks